srcmaxim/srcmaxim/README.md

 I'm a Software Developer based in Kharkiv, Ukraine.

-I do A few things:
+I do a few things:

 * I occasionally [📖 blog](https://srcmaxim.com)
-* And, obviously, push some code to [💻 Github](https://github.com/srcmaxim)really like to build projects:
+* And, obviously, push some code to [💻 Github](https://github.com/srcmaxim)

 Here's a neat selection of projects that I enjoyed building: